H\"older regularity for collapses of point vortices: Presentation of the problem and main results

 To obtain the point-vortex model, we assume that the vorticity at time $t=0$ is a sum of Dirac masses $\sum_{i=1}^Na_i\,\delta_{x_i}$, where $a_i$ is the intensity of the $i^{th}$ vortex located at position $x_i$.
-The Euler equation~\eqref{eq:Euler} implies that the $i^{th}$-vortex remain in time a Dirac mass with the same intensity $a_i$ and with a position $x_i(t)$ that evolves according to the equations:
+The Euler equation~\eqref{eq:Euler} implies that for future times the $i^{th}$-vortex is still a Dirac mass with the same intensity $a_i$ and with a position $x_i(t)$ that evolves according to the following equations:

-To obtain these equations of evolution from the Euler equations~\eqref{eq:Euler}, we compute the velocity of the fluid in the case where the vorticity is a sum of Dirac masses $\sum_{i=1}^Na_i\,\delta_{x_i(t)}$.
+These equations of evolution are obtained from the Euler equations~\eqref{eq:Euler} by computing the velocity of the fluid in the case where the vorticity is a sum of Dirac masses $\sum_{i=1}^Na_i\,\delta_{x_i(t)}$.
 This gives

-where we use the Green function of the Laplace operator in the plane given by:
+where we used that the Green function of the $(-\Delta)$ operator in the plane is given by:

+Under the natural assumption that a given point-vortex does not interact with itself at distance $0$, the transport equation for the vorticity gives~\eqref{eq:evolution euler point vortex}.
+For the sake of generalization, we define the function $G_\alpha:\RR^2\setminus\{0\}\to\RR$, with $\alpha\geq0$ by